d-kleine/llm_challenge/README.md

 * Use Git for documenting the development process
 * Choose between an open-source model or GPT 3.5-Turbo
 * Evaluate functionality using sample questions, including inquiries about Llama-2's successful applications, promising areas of use, domain-specific LLMs created by fine-tuning, and details about the model structure.
+* All queries should be limited to a single connection

 ## Requirements